 Bitcoin vs Gold

 Bitcoin is often called digital gold by its proponents to describe it as the gold standard store of value of this century.
-Gold has long been viewed as the ultimate financial asset by its fans – and never more so than during times of uncertainty and financial crisis.
+Gold has long been viewed as the ultimate financial asset by its fans – and never more so than during times of uncertainty, financial crisis and wars.
+Gold is respected as a safe haven and proven store of value.

 The comparisons and claims that Bitcoin is the digital form of Gold are not farfetched.
 While Gold is not easily accessible, Bitcoin is easier to own and more divisible.
 For the past centuries, Gold has served as the panacea to hyperinflation and currency debasement, Bitcoin now exists as an alternative.
 This is why Bitcoin is referred to as digital gold by many.